Who We Are

 4. Join the MMGA as a fee-paying member.

-Anyone can take any Gardening at USask class, even if just one class for personal interest.
-However, if you want to become certified, you must enrol in the Manitoba Certification program plus the required courses listed in the next tab.
-The Manitoba certification program fee includes all administrative fees, access to several pre-recorded training courses (that serve as program textbooks) – and your examination fee.
+Anyone can take any Gardening at USask course, even if just one course for personal interest.
+However, if you want to become certified as a Manitoba Master Gardener, you must enrol in the Manitoba Certification program course.
+The Manitoba certification program course fee includes access to several pre-recorded training courses (that serve as program textbooks), tracking of volunteer hours and coursework, and access to your final exam.
+In addition, your enrolment in this course will automatically alert the Manitoba Master Gardener Association of your interest and you will be invited to join them.

 1. Register in the Manitoba Certification Program course (see next tab)

 2. Register for the MMGA Practicum.
 You will receive information about Practicum registration from the MMGA after you register for the Certification course.
-The Practicum of 40 hours volunteer service gives you the opportunity to practice hands-on what is involved in being a certified Manitoba Master Gardener.
+The Practicum of 40 hours volunteer service gives you the opportunity to get hands-on experience as to what will be involved in being a certified Manitoba Master Gardener.
 The details of what constitutes an approved Practicum activity, how to find suitable opportunities, and how to record your participation is available here.
 You must complete the Practicum before writing the exam.

 3. Complete the required academic courses through Gardening at USask (see next tab).

-4. Complete the final exam through USask.
+5. Request and complete the final exam through Gardening at USask.
 The exam is online, multiple choice, and contains questions taken from the study questions found in the required courses.
 You can write the exam as many times as you like, using it as both a training tool and an assessment.
 The computer will save your best attempt.
 70% is a passing grade.

-Anyone can register for the courses below, but if you want to certify as a Manitoba Master Gardener you must be registered in the MG program.
-You can sample one or two classes first, but when you are ready, you must register in Manitoba Master Gardener Certification course ($210 plus tax), as this constitutes your Master Gardener registration and you must complete all 10 courses shown below.
+You can sample one or two classes first, but if you want to certify as a Manitoba Master Gardener you must be registered in the Manitoba Master Gardener program course and you must complete all 10 courses listed below.

-The courses are online on a “learn at your own pace, register anytime” format.
+The courses are online, and are a “learn at your own pace, register anytime” format.
 Being online, the courses are available anywhere in Manitoba with sufficient Internet access.
-You can start on the date you want, watch anytime it works for you, and repeat the courses as often as you need to feel you have learned the material – all for the original posted fee for at least one full year.
-The total cost is about $1,000 plus gst and the total course hours are about 64 hours.
+You can start on the date you want, go through thte material when convenient for you, and repeat the courses as often as you need until you have learned the material.

-1. Manitoba Master Gardener Certification: $210 plus tax, about 10 hours plus tracking and the final exam.
+1. Manitoba Master Gardener Online Training Program course: $210 plus tax, about 10 hours plus tracking and the final exam.

 2. Garden Fundamentals: $180 plus tax, about 16 hours